 For Karis Pro, Hirschmann MCS is miniaturizing a Wi-Fi client that supports the standardized Parallel Redundancy Protocol (PRP) developed by the AutHoNe project.
 The goal is to ensure reliable WLAN communication with mobile units.

-For more information please get in touch with our sales team!
+For more information please get in touch with <link mail window for sending>our sales team!